camoy/scv-cr/etc/README.md

      to the directory with benchmarks in it.
    * `MODIFIED-TR-DIR` is a directory with the `scv-cr` fork of Typed Racket.
-   * `ORIGINAL-TR-DIR` is a directory with the normal version of Typed Racket.
+   * `ORIGINAL-TR-DIR` is a directory with the `scv-cr-baseline` fork of Typed Racket.
-2. Data collected during the process will be placed in in a `measurements/` directory.
+3. Data collected during the process will be placed in in a `measurements/` directory.
-3. Generate the figures with `racket figures.rkt`.
+4. Generate the figures with `racket figures.rkt`.
-4. You may have to run
+5. You may have to run
    `Xvfb -shmem -screen 0 1280x1024x24` and
    `export DISPLAY=:0` in your `~/.profile` to fix
    GTK initialization problems if you're running on a server without GTK.
-5. `nohup 2>&1 racket main.rkt &` is allows it to run over
+6. `nohup 2>&1 racket main.rkt &` is allows it to run over
    `ssh` without stopping and logs errors as well.